 For a listing of downtown shops, restaurants and tours, visit http://www.historicgeorgetownsc.com/

 3. Swamp Fox Tours of the Historic District

 5. Ron’s Coffee Break Cafe.

-6. Great Restaurants like The Rice Paddy, Limpin’ Janes, Portofinos, The River Room, Thomas’s Cafe.
+6. Great Restaurants like Townhouse, Alfresco Bistro, The River Room, and Thomas’s Cafe.

-9. Prepare your own locally caught, fresh seafood by visiting Independent Seafood Market.
+9. Prepare your own locally caught, fresh seafood by visiting one of our local seafood markets.

 Andrews, just west of the City of Georgetown, is also a wonderful space for outdoor adventure.
 Cyclists have discovered the wide roads through this rural area are great for a workout.
 Swimming holes along the Black River give visitors and locals alike a place to cool off.
 For the hunters out there, nearby Backwoods Quail Club has turkey and quail hunting, sporting clays, camping and luxury lodges.